piotrwitek/typesafe-actions/README.md

 ### - reducer switch cases

-Use `getType` function to reduce boilerplate and mitigate the trouble of importing "type constants" across the application layers (the principle is to use action creators instead).
+Use `getType` function to reduce boilerplate and mitigate the trouble of importing "type constants" across the application layers (the principle is to use action-creator instead).
 Moreover **it's a type-guard** so it will discriminate union type of `RootAction` to a specific action withing a code block.

 ```ts